Email marketing is a beautiful thing.

 2. Quality over Quantity

 Do you believe that one of our clients dropped 84% of subscribers from their list, yet saw an increase in engagement and sales?
 Believe it.
-Read more about COMP Performance Group’s re-engagement campaign, which took them from almost 58,000 subscribers to just under 10,000.
+It took them from almost 58,000 subscribers to just under 10,000.
 Shocking numbers, right?
 Actually, no. Their list is more engaged, their open rate has increased, and conversions (sales) have been steady and ongoing.

 Everyone knows why sales are important, but I bet some of you are wondering why engagement matters so much.
 The ISPs (Internet Service Providers, think: Yahoo!, Gmail, AOL) determine whether your email gets through to the inbox, and they’re now looking at engagement when doing so.
 They want to make sure your subscribers are clicking through, sharing, and simply interacting with your emails; the way they determine this is by looking at your metrics (this is why it’s important to get rid of the dead weight).
 How many people on your list are opening, clicking through, and sharing?
 Run a re-engagement campaign, offer preference centers and frequency options, and segment your list.
 Quality over quantity is more important than ever.